Realization of the Tellegen Effect in Resonant Optical Metasurfaces: Methods

 \subsection{Magneto-optical characterization}

 The magneto-optical Kerr effect (MOKE) of the samples was characterized using an NKT SuperK EXW-12 supercontinuum laser connected to an acousto-optical tunable filter (AOTF), providing a wavelength range of 500–1400 nm.
 The AOTF employed in our setup has two outputs: VIS/NIR (500–900 nm) and NIR2 (800–1400 nm).
 A focusing doublet, Glan-Thompson polarizer, and silver D-shaped mirror were used to direct the light into the magnet poles and focus it onto the samples, which were positioned between the poles of a 3470 GMW electromagnet (Fig.~\ref{fig3}(c)).
 The measurements were performed at normal incidence.
 The reflected beam from the samples passed sequentially through a photoelastic modulator I/FS50 Hinds Instruments (PEM), a half-wave plate Thorlabs FR600HM (HWP), and a beam splitter Thorlabs WPA10 (BS), before being collected by a balanced photodetector Thorlabs PDB250A2 (BPD).
-In the MOKE setup, the combination of the photoelastic modulator with two lock-in amplifiers operating at 50 kHz (Signaloc 2100, Hinds Instruments) and 100 kHz (SR830 DSP, Stanford Research Systems), along with a balance detector, enabled the simultaneous measurement of Kerr rotation ($\theta$) and Kerr ellipticity ($\varepsilon$).
+In the MOKE setup, the combination of the photoelastic modulator with two lock-in amplifiers operating at 50 kHz (Signaloc 2100, Hinds Instruments) and 100 kHz (SR830 DSP, Stanford Research Systems), along with a balance detector, enabled the simultaneous measurement of Kerr rotation ($\theta$) and Kerr ellipticity ($\epsilon$).
+To ensure reproducibility, we fabricated and characterized 3 samples for each Al$_2$O$_3$ thickness.
+Additionally, measurements were conducted at several regions on each sample.
+No significant differences in the optical response of the metasurfaces were observed, confirming good reproducibility of both the fabrication and measurement processes.